waynesutton/promptboard/README.md

-# 1 Million Prompts Contest
+# The 1 Million Prompts Image Generator Challenge.

 ## About

-**1 Million Prompts** is a community-powered AI image generator contest built with Convex, Convex Chef, and OpenAI.
+** Join the 1 Million Prompts Image Generator Challenge.** is a community-powered AI image generator contest built with Convex, Convex Chef, and OpenAI.
 Every image contributes to a global goal: reaching 1,000,000 AI-generated prompts.
 Track progress in real-time, explore a living prompt gallery, and generate images in your favorite styles—from Pixar to pop art to thermal silhouettes.

 This isn't just another image app.
 It's a vibe-coded global challenge.